SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

      The result of :func:`iris.load` is **always** a :class:`list of cubes <iris.cube.CubeList>`.
      Anything that can be done with a Python :class:`list` can be done with the resultant list of cubes.
+It is worth noting, however, that there is no inherent order to this
+     :class:`list of cubes <iris.cube.CubeList>`.
+     Because of this, indexing may be inconsistent.
+A more consistent way to extract a cube is by using the :class:`iris.Constraint` class as described in :ref:`constrained-loading`.

 .. hint::